 A complete description of the build would obviously take way too long to detail but for the most part these following pictures will be self-explanatory to the builders of custom racing cars:

-The (current) powerful STi engine combined with the (current) 1090 kg weight, perfect 50/50 distribution, and (let’s be honest) more modern technology should make the car’s performance more than a match for most real Group B cars.
+The current powerful STi engine combined with the current 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) more modern technology should make the car’s performance more than a match for most real Group B cars.
 It will remain a work in progress for quite some time as I hope to perform one major “evolution” each year as was permitted by the Group B rules.

 If all goes well in the next few years, I will most likely be changing the colour of the car and create a livery to promote this website and the history of Group B (which is not widely known or appreciated in North America – I aim to change that).
-The long sloping hood may feature a mural to honour the fallen of Group B; drivers, co-drivers, project leaders, and everyone who played an important role in its history.
+The long sloping hood may feature a memorial to honour the people of Group B that have passed away; drivers, co-drivers, project leaders, and everyone who played an important role in its history.